-Unless otherwise indicated, scientific and technical information in this Annual Information Form relating to the DeLamar Project has been reviewed and approved by Gary Edmondo, Integra's Chief Geologist.
-Mr. Edmondo is a "qualified person" within the meaning of NI 43-101.
+Unless otherwise indicated, scientific and technical information in this AIF relating to the DeLamar Project has been reviewed and approved by E. Max Baker, PhD.
+(FAusIMM), Integra's Vice President Exploration, of Reno, Nevada, and a qualified person as defined in NI 43-101.